bitwiseworks/mozilla-os2/js/src/doc/Debugger/Debugger.md

 `enabled`
 :   A boolean value indicating whether this `Debugger` instance's handlers,
-    breakpoints, watchpoints, and the like are currently enabled.
+    breakpoints, and the like are currently enabled.
 It is an accessor property with a getter and setter: assigning to it enables or disables this `Debugger` instance; reading it produces true if the instance is enabled, or false otherwise.
 This property is initially